mshe2089/Just-Chess/README.md

 ### Running:
 Run the UI.pyw script in the src directory.
 You need an up-to-date python installation.<br/>
 (temporary workaround, since a pyinstaller bug causes compiled executables to be labelled as malware)<br/>

+You can build it into a standalone executable with pybuilder using the .spec file.<br/>

 Have fun (you probably won't).<br/>